Delta IV: History

-The latest evolutionary development of the Delta rocket family, Delta IV was introduced to meet the requirements of the United States Air Force's (USAF) Evolved Expendable Launch Vehicle (EELV, now National Security Space Launch (NSSL)) program.
-While the Delta IV retains the name of the Delta family of rockets, major changes were incorporated.
-Perhaps the most significant change was the switch from kerosene to liquid hydrogen fuel, with new tankage and a new engine required.
+The latest evolutionary development of the Delta rocket family, the Delta IV was introduced to meet the requirements of the USAF's EELV program, now known as National Security Space Launch (NSSL) program.
+While the Delta IV retains the name of the Delta family of rockets, major changes were incorporated, the most significant being the switch from kerosene to liquid hydrogen fuel with new tankage and a new engine required.

 During the Delta IV's development, a small variant was considered.
 This would have featured the Delta II second stage, an optional Thiokol Star 48B third stage, and the Delta II payload fairing, all atop a single Common Booster Core (CBC).
 The Small variant was dropped by 1999.

 In 2002, the Delta IV was first launched, with the RS-68 becoming the first large liquid-propellant rocket engine designed in the United States since the Space Shuttle main engine (SSME) in the 1970s.

 The L3 Technologies Redundant Inertial Flight Control Assembly (RIFCA) guidance system originally used on the Delta IV was common to that carried on the Delta II, although the software was different because of the differences between the Delta II and Delta IV.
-The RIFCA featured six ring laser gyroscopes and accelerometers each, to provide a higher degree of reliability.
+The RIFCA featured six ring laser gyroscopes and six accelerometers, to provide a higher degree of reliability.

 Boeing initially intended to market Delta IV commercial launch services.
 However, the Delta IV entered the space launch market when global capacity was already much higher than demand.
-Furthermore, as an unproven design it had difficulty finding a market in commercial launches, and Delta IV launch costs are higher than comparable vehicles of the same era.
+Furthermore, as an unproven design it had difficulty finding a market in commercial launches, and Delta IV launch costs were higher than comparable vehicles of the same era.
 In 2003, Boeing pulled the Delta IV from the commercial market, citing low demand and high costs.
 In 2005, Boeing stated that it sought to return the Delta IV to commercial service.
+Ultimately, with the exception of the first launch, which carried the Eutelsat W5 commercial communications satellite, all Delta IV launches were paid for by the US government.

 As of 2009, the USAF funded Delta IV EELV engineering, integration, and infrastructure work through contracts with Boeing Launch Services (BLS).
-On 8 August 2008, the USAF Space and Missile Systems Center increased the "cost plus award fee" contract with BLS for US$1.656 billion to extend the period of performance through the 30 September 2008 (FY09).
-In addition a US$557.1 million option was added to cover FY10.
+On August 8, 2008, the USAF Space and Missile Systems Center increased the "cost plus award fee" contract with BLS for US$1.656 billion to extend the period of performance through the September 30, 2008 (FY09).
+In addition, a US$557.1 million option was added to cover FY10.

-In February 2010, naturalized citizen Dongfan Chung, an engineer working with Boeing, was the first person convicted under the Economic Espionage Act of 1996.
+In February 2010, naturalized citizen Dongfan Chung, an engineer working with Boeing, became the first person convicted under the Economic Espionage Act of 1996.
 Chung passed on classified information on designs including the Delta IV rocket to China and was sentenced to 15 years.

-In March 2015, ULA announced plans to phase out the Delta IV Medium by 2018.

-With the exception of the first launch, which carried the Eutelsat W5 commercial communications satellite, all Delta IV launches have been paid for by the US government.
-In 2015, ULA stated that a Delta IV Heavy is sold for nearly US$400 million.